brachiGH/STM32_OTA_updater/readme.md

 2. Place factory firmware in server: `deviceModels/1/1/application.bin`
 3. Power on STM32 while holding the user button for 3 seconds
 4. Bootloader will download and install factory firmware

-### Performing OTA Updates

-1. **Prepare New Firmware:**
-   - Increment version number in your application code
-   - Build the application
-   - Copy `.bin` file to server: `deviceModels/<modelId>/<newVersion>/application.bin`

-2. **Trigger Update:**
-   - **Automatic**: Bootloader checks for updates on every boot
-   - **Manual**: Implement update check in your application and trigger bootloader via software reset

-3. **Update Process:**
-   - Bootloader queries server for latest version
-   - If newer version available, downloads firmware in chunks
-   - Verifies each chunk with CRC
-   - Writes to flash and updates version info
-   - Restarts device with new firmware

-### Button Functions

-- **Short Press**: Normal boot into application
-- **Hold 3 Seconds**: Factory firmware recovery (downloads version 1)

 ## API Endpoints